hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 Example 01 - patient summary embedded in a referral:
 1. use case decisions still to be made (see above) - as decisions are made they will be reflected in the example
-2. Diagnostic Results to be added.
+1. Diagnostic Results to be added

 Example 02 More recent patient summary:
 1. what external system to provide the most recent patient summary